ddaaggeett/ddaaggeett/src/blog/work.md

 I've noticed my freedom from needing to generate an income for my family is a major source of people's shock and resentment.
 It's inevitably associated with the idea that I don't work, that I'm lazy, or that somehow I believe I'm entitled to a care-free spoiled life without challenge; the typical idea of a millennial.
 This can't be further from the truth.
 The work I accomplish is a necessity for my family, as it is for all families.

 I've been wondering what it is.
-Am I threatening in some way?
+Are my actions threatening in some way?
 Should I seek approval for how I'm occupied?
 Is there a certain amount of money I should be making for myself?
 Which product?
 Which boss?
 How far should I commute?
 How fast should I be making this money?
 Should I financially support my wife instead?
 Which childcare service should I outsource to?
 How much social fun time am I allowed?

-It routinely seems that what I do is offensive to those who willingly opt out from handling particular tasks we recognize as necessary for a developing family.
-Either that or something along the lines of the idea I'm not a real man, whatever that means.
-Big brain thinkings right there.
+It routinely seems that what I do is offensive to those who willingly opt out from handling particular tasks we recognize as necessary for a developing family and it's rather unfortunate.

 I do not claim those who don't routinely perform these homemaking tasks are doing anything wrong, but I am leaving open the idea that perhaps there are alternative ways to establish structure not only for children, but for a spouse who benefits from greater focus on work outside the home.
 Not to mention, as I've eluded to, I also benefit from the ability to focus on things that interest me, things I can learn about, that I can turn into some form of operation or income.
 ___